As of June 1 eBay is turning off Active Content.What does that mean to sellers? First of all, let’s start at the beginning.

 Years ago colorful listings with moving parts were considered desirable.
 That has changed with the modern emphasis on mobile shoppers.

-To be “Mobile Optimized” or “Mobile Friendly” one of the things that sellers want is a lean pared down listing to get sales.
+So, to be “Mobile Optimized” or “Mobile Friendly” sellers need lean pared down listing to get sales.

 Let’s break it down.
 What should a successful eBay seller do?